 Taltz Injections for Inflammatory Skin Disease in Maryland

 Inflammatory skin problems are autoimmune diseases that lead to redness, pain, itching, and dryness.
 They are complex to diagnose and treat.
 Some common inflammatory skin conditions are eczema, seborrheic dermatitis, and psoriasis.
 If you have been diagnosed with psoriasis or arthritis, you may qualify to be prescribed Taltz injections to help with your inflammatory skin disease.
+Visit Dr. Nasser Nasseri, MD, at Jean Walter Infusion Center for appropriate diagnosis and treatment of your condition.
 For more information, contact us or book an appointment online.
 We have convenient locations to serve you in Edgewater MD, Baltimore MD, Rosedale MD, North Baltimore MD, Columbia MD, Glen Burnie MD, and Catonsville MD.

 Table of Contents:

 Each patient is different; however, we have noticed that 90% of patients who began Taltz injections saw a massive improvement in their psoriasis plaques within 12 weeks.
 Almost 90% of patients who continue Taltz see clear results for as long as 5 years later with continued therapy.